PySimpleGUI/PySimpleGUI-Reddit-Searcher/README.md

 ## Hungry for more?

-If you want more examples like tthis one to help in creating your GUI, then be sure and check out the many programs found at http://Demos.PySimpleGUI.org.
+If you want more examples like this one to help in creating your GUI, then be sure and check out the many programs found at http://Demos.PySimpleGUI.org.

 ![logo500](https://user-images.githubusercontent.com/46163555/71866174-62150980-30d3-11ea-8a27-451849cd88ed.png)